JerichoIX/TrumpTracker/README.md

 # Introduction #
-`TrumpTracker` is a simple website which can load the latest 25 articles from [CNN US Politics](https://us.cnn.com/politics/) about Donald Trump.
+[TrumpTracker](http://wraith.pythonanywhere.com) is a simple website which can load the latest 25 articles from [CNN US Politics](https://us.cnn.com/politics/) about Donald Trump.
+You can visit the [website](http://wraith.pythonanywhere.com)  or use the instructions below are to run a local version on your computer.

 # Prerequisites #
 This website is built to run on the address `localhost:5000` using the [Flask](http://flask.pocoo.org/) framework.
 In order to run the website, the following dependencies must be present on the system: